An Incredible Free Holiday Gift!

 Reports on what happened the following days vary, but all agree that the front-line soldiers on both sides declared an unofficial truce.
 In some reports, the soldiers even played soccer on the battlefield.

 Of course, sadly, the war resumed.
 For years to follow, soldiers fought for freedom in Europe.
 But in 1914 for the Christmas holidays, the soldiers set down their rifles and sang to the enemy.

 Google the Christmas miracle of 1914.
-Then ask yourself if it truly is impossible to spread peace and goodwill for the holidays, even to people you hate.
+Then ask yourself if it truly is impossible to spread peace and goodwill for the holidays, even to people you think you hate.